rahil627/my-programming-stuff/langs/programming-languages.md

   - "you must remember, that it looks like Ruby, but it’s not Ruby at all”, said the creator of the language
   - "Elixir is a dynamic, **functional** language for building scalable and maintainable applications." says it's home-page
     - proably not the most performance-oriented (for native apps), but it being new, it has much better concurrency, and the VM ensures it's much faster and safer/"fault-tolerant" than python/ruby!
-  - again, very Ruby-eque, but really a replacement of Erlang, of which it shares it's specific VM, thus allowing one to re-use Erlang's libraries
+  - although ruby-esque on the surface syntax, really a replacement of Erlang, of which it shares it's specific VM, thus allowing one to re-use Erlang's libraries
-  - but as opposed to Ruby's focus on object-oriented paradigm, it focuses on Ruby's concise functional style: of creating very short easy-to-read simple often single-line functions
+  - but as opposed to Ruby's focus on object-oriented paradigm, it focuses more on Ruby's concise functional style: of creating very short easy-to-read simple often single-line functions
+    - **it's functional focus makes it *perfect* for web, where a billion threads are running little scripts (and where those billion threads must run side-by-side, never conflicting or sharing any bits of code with other threads)**.
+It's simply a much better solution than running simple interpreters, providing all the advanced features a compiled langauge and VM gives, yet doesn't require full compilation to run it.
+I can't think of a better use of bytecode/VM compilation.
+  - limited in use cases compared to more general languages:
-  - not really suitable for games, i think.. but a good alternstive to Go, i guess?
+    - absolutely not suitable for games (through a game never crashing may be an interesting feature..??)
-  - not really suitable for quick scripting either
+    - not suitable for quick 'n simple scripting either, you'd need to build a whole project and then need the VM to start-up to just to run it:
       - "The one use case where Ruby still wins for me, though, is a little one-off script.
 Last time I had occasion to do that, I found you couldn't use any Elixir hex packages without generating a whole mix application.
 In ruby you could just globally install the gem and require it right into your script."
-  - as these are my two main use cases, i don't really have any use for it :/
   - multi-core (no GIL in Elixir; as opposed to python/ruby?? not sure..)
   - "BEAM/EVM barely has any JIT happening at all, but it is still very performant, however the language design combined with internal very low level async I/O allows the BEAM/EVM to outperform ‘almost’ anything on I/O (like networking, say, for webhosting) while being safer than any just about any language at all."
   - "However, .NET Core has very little ability to debug production, you mostly have to rely on your logs or hook up a debugger that often stops-the-world.
 Compared to the BEAM/EVM that has introspection that would make any network or server admin just drool, but it is done in a different way than you would do it on .NET Core (mostly because debugging individual instruction is as you would on .NET is hell for a concurrently real-time system)."